ajrod/Pixelated/README.md

 How to run it
 -------------
-Run the executable located at Pixelated/Pixelated/bin/x86/Debug/Pixelated.exe
+Run the executable located at Pixelated/Pixelated/bin/x86/Debug/Pixelated.exe if you are using linux then you will need to run it using an emulator such as wine.

+Alternatively you can build the project yourself using Microsoft Visual Studio, just open the Pixelated.sln project.